 _________________________________

 Thank you for the great study guides.
-I have passed “Ethics in America” and “Here’s to Your Health”, I have one more exam to take in order to complete my degree.
+I have passed “Ethics in America” and “Health and Human Development”, I have one more exam to take in order to complete my degree.
 I have saved over $2,000.00!!
 Thanks. -Brenda J.

 _________________________________